Elizabeth Holmes gets more than 11 years for Theranos scam

 “This case is so troubling on so many levels,” he said.
 “What was it that caused Ms. Holmes to make the decisions she did?
 Was there a loss of a moral compass?”

 Holmes' meteoric rise once landed her on the covers of business magazines that hailed her as the next Steve Jobs.
-And her deception drew in a list of sophisticated investors that included software magnate Larry Ellison, media mogul Rupert Murdoch and the Walton family behind Walmart.
+And her deception was persuasive enough to draw in a list of sophisticated investors, including software magnate Larry Ellison, media mogul Rupert Murdoch and the Walton family behind Walmart.

 She sobbed as she told the judge she accepted responsibility for her actions.